SpeedsterV3/Data-analysis-projects/README.md

 Amazon Sales Dataset
-This dataset is having the data of 1K+ Amazon Product's Ratings and Reviews
+This dataset is having the data of 1K+ Amazon Product's Ratings and Reviews In this project, various data cleaning, machine learning preprocessing, and data visualization techniques were applied to a dataset of Amazon products.
+The objective was to clean, preprocess, and visualize the data to gain insights into product ratings, pricing, and categories.
+Here's a breakdown of the tools and techniques used:

 About Dataset
 This dataset is having the data of 1K+ Amazon Product's Ratings and Reviews as per their details listed on the official website of Amazon